2020 Kings XI Punjab season: Indian Premier League

 On 20 September, the Kings XI started their season campaign.
 KL Rahul, the kings' new captain, elected to field first.
 This thrilling match ended in a tie.
 Delhi started with a win in the tournament, defeating Punjab's team in the Super Over.
 Delhi scored 157-run with the loss of 8 wickets in 20 overs.
 Team had lost early wickets, but Marcus Stoinis"s brilliant innings helped the Delhi Capitals to build a 157-run target.
 In response to 158 runs, Punjab also scored 157-run in 20 overs on Mayank Agarwal's knock of 89 runs.

 On 24 September, Kings XI Punjab won their first match of the season defeating Royal Challlangers Banglore by 97-run.
 KL Rahul lost the toss and was put to bat.
 Rahul and Mayank Agarwal build the Kings XI innings with a 57-run stand for the first wicket.
 Rahul scored 132 off 69 balls with 14 fours and 7 sixes and helped the Kings XI finish the innings at 206/3 in 20 overs.
 Chasing a target of 207, the Royal Challlangers had lost three wickets in a first four overs.
 Kings XI new ball pair of Sheldon Cottrell and Mohammed Shami continued their good work from the first match and Royal Challengers were eventually bowled out for 109.
 Rahul became the fastest Indian batsman to complete 2000 runs in IPL.
 However,they were ousted against Rajasthan Royals who successfully chased down 223 and then continued to lose five matches.The losing streak was broken when Punjab defeated Bangalore for 2nd time and then defeated Mumbai Indians in the Super Over and continued to win three more matches against Delhi,Hyderabad and Kolkata.
 However,they lost two matches at the end of the tournament.Their last match was against Chennai Super Kings who won comprehensively by 9 wickets,therefore knocking Punjab out of the tournament.

 Preseason

-In February 2020, KPH Dream Cricket Private Limited, they has purchased the Caribbean Premier League team St Lucia Zouks.
-They become the second owners of IPL to run a CPL team, the first one is Red Chillies Entertainment, who own both Kolkata Knight Riders and Trinbago Knight Riders.
+In February 2020, KPH Dream Cricket Private Limited announced they had purchased the Caribbean Premier League team St Lucia Zouks.
+They became the second owners of IPL to run a CPL team, the first one is Red Chillies Entertainment, who own both Kolkata Knight Riders and Trinbago Knight Riders.